 Most vaccines for companion animals are modified live viruses.
 These are very stable in the powder or cake form, but both temperature extremes will shorten the shelf life of the vaccine.
-The trick is to ship them and have them arrive cool – not frozen.
-In the winter, keeping them from freezing is tough, and cooling them in the heat of the summer is difficult at best.
+The trick is to ship the vaccines and have them arrive cool but not frozen.
+In the winter, keeping vaccines from freezing is key and in the summer months, keeping pet shots cool in the heat is just as important.

-Tips to Ensure Your Modified Live Vaccines Arrive Alive
+Tips to Ensure Your Modified Live Vaccines for Dogs and Cats Arrive Alive

-- Ship vaccines on Monday, Tuesday or Wednesday, not at the end of the week.
+- Ship pet vaccines on Monday, Tuesday or Wednesday, not at the end of the week.

 - Avoid shipping vaccines on Thursday or Friday, unless it is shipped overnight to your door.

 - Add one ice pack if it’s under 80° F with two-day shipping or less.
 If it’s over 80° F, add two ice packs, and if it’s over 100° F, overnight shipping is the best.